Pervomaysky District, Tomsk Oblast: Administrative Divisions

 The district is divided into six rural settlements: Komsomolsk, Kuyanovskoye [ru], Novomariinsky [ru], Pervomayskoye, Sergeevskoye [ru], and Ulu-Yulsky [ru].
 These rural settlements are then further divided into 45 settlements.

 History

 Prior to Russian settlement, the area of present-day Pervomaysky was inhabited largely by Chulyms.
 Unconfirmed stories suggest that the first Chulym village in the region was around 1600.
 The district was first established on June 22, 1939 as the Pyshkino-Troitsky District.
-The district was abolished on December 17, 1962, but was restored in January of 1965 under its current name.
+The district was abolished on December 17, 1962, but was restored in January 1965 under its current name.

 Geography

 Pervomaysky District is 15,554.18 square kilometers in area, of which, 83.5% is forest.
 The forests of Pervomaysky are composed primarily of birch and aspen trees, although cedar, spruce and fir trees are also common.
 The district sits on the eastern banks of the Chulym River, a tributary of the Ob River.